 Inspections are mandatory and necessary to uphold performance, respect emission limits and repair after corrosion and wear and tear and fouling.

 Prior to investing in a project, AET can assist with feasibility studies.
 The Rothes CoRDe CHP plant in Scotland is a good example, where AET was involved in the whole process right from the beginning.
-The plant uses residues from whiskey production as fuel, which required special developed solutions.
+The plant uses residues from whiskey production as fuel, which required specially developed solutions.

 AET can perform reviews of existing facilities and suggest improvements